hackutd/jury/docs/docs/usage/admin/add-judges.md

 ## CSV Upload

-You can upload a CSV of all judges as well.
+You can upload a CSV of all judges in the same as [adding project by CSV](/docs/usage/admin/add-projects#csv-upload).
 The fields are as following:

 - Name
 - Email